MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 - `multiInjectedProviderDiscovery: false` disables automatic discovery of multiple injected wallets, streamlining the wallet selection process.
 - `chains:` specifies that the app will connect to the Linea Sepolia network.
 - `connectors:` uses MetaMask as the primary wallet, and we include some dapp metadata in(name, URL, and icon) for a branded user experience.
-- `dappMetadata: { name: }` ensures that when connecting to MetaMask Mobile that our managed connection will have a name that we recognize.
+- `dappMetadata: { name: }` ensures that when connecting to MetaMask Mobile, our managed connection will have a name we recognize.
 - `transports:` configures HTTP transport to connect to the Linea Sepolia network using an Infura project ID for reliable access to blockchain data.

 This setup simplifies wallet integration and focuses on providing a smooth user experience while working with Linea Sepolia.

-We do however need to get an Infura ID if we plan on utilizing the Infura network.
-While it is possible to develop without an Infura account, you would need to use a different provider or test with local networks like hardhat which is beyond the scope and this solution is used so that we can hit a real testnet and considering the ease of [setting up an Infura account and getting an API key](https://docs.metamask.io/developer-tools/dashboard/get-started/create-api/) from your project dashboard.
+We will use an InfuraAPIKey to utilize the Infura network for this tutorial, as getting an account and key is easy.
+If you need help, please see: [Setting up an Infura account and getting an API key](https://docs.metamask.io/developer-tools/dashboard/get-started/create-api/).

 ### 3. Connecting to MetaMask Extension or Mobile